 MediaMonkey brings a suite of different music management features that will help you manage your music files in a better way.

-Who should get a music management software?
+Who should get a music manager?

 Before we move any further with the review, we need to understand who needs a music management software.